MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     |**Office 2010**|Windows 8 and Windows Server 2012|[KB2843630](https://www.microsoft.com/download/details.aspx?id=41708)<br /><br /> Version number included in file name: v3|Install|
     | | | | |

-    For more information about AIP and Office 2010, see [AIP for Windows and Office versions in extended support](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
+    For more information about AIP and Office 2010, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).

 1. For a default installation, run the .msi with **/quiet**, for example, `AzInfoProtection.msi /quiet`.
 However, you might need to specify additional installation parameters that are documented in the [executable installer instructions](#to-install-the-azure-information-protection-client-by-using-the-executable-installer).